 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You may start seeing facial changes in your 40s, 50s and 60s.

 Facelifts, Dr. Zins says, are just as safe for older people as for those who are younger, provided that your doctor screens carefully to avoid potential complications.

 Most people will notice at least some change after a facelift, but some can expect better results.
 If you start with good bone structure — high cheekbones, a good jaw line and a strong chin — you will likely see more improvement after treatment.

-Dr. Zins recommends these questions:
+Dr. Zins recommends asking these questions:

-Because of the time and emotion invested in the procedure, your doctor will want to help you keep your skin in good condition.
-He or she will recommend a skin care program, and you will need to minimize sun exposure.
+“Because of the time and emotion invested in the procedure, your doctor will want to help you keep your skin in good condition,” Dr. Zins says.
+“They will recommend a skin care program, and you’ll definitely need to plan to minimize your sun exposure.”

 If you’re experiencing any undesirable results, talk with your doctor or surgeon.